Natasha Howard, playing despite domestic abuse allegations, helps lead Storm past Liberty

 Howard, the Seattle Storm All-Star forward, scored 10 of her team’s first 20 points, one day after her wife, Jacqueline Howard, made domestic-abuse allegations against her via Twitter.

-Howard helped the Storm start fast, and Seattle led from start to finish in a 78-69 victory over the New York Liberty at Alaska Airlines, giving the team back-to-back victories after losing three straight home games.
+Howard helped the Storm start fast, and Seattle led from start to finish in a 78-69 victory over the New York Liberty at Alaska Airlines Arena, giving the team back-to-back victories after losing three consecutive home games.

+The Storm got good production throughout the lineup, with Crystal Langhorne coming off the bench to score a team-high 19.
+She made a career-best four three-pointers on six attempts.
+Point guard Jordin Canada had nine points, nine rebounds and eight assists.

-Howard’s three-pointer gave Seattle a 20-8 lead with 4:20 left in the first quarter, then raced down the court to make a steal under the New York basket, eliciting one of the loudest cheers of the night.
+Howard, who would not comment after the game Sunday, scored 14 and set the early tone.
+Her three-pointer gave Seattle a 20-8 lead with 4:20 left in the first quarter, then she raced down the court to make a steal under the New York basket, eliciting one of the loudest cheers of the night.

+Storm coach Dan Hughes was asked what it said about Howard that she came into the game seemingly very focused.

 The early hole was too much for the Liberty to overcome.